HALFpipe/HALFpipe/README.rst

 Finally, the statistical analyses across subjects needs to be specified.
 For this, a CSV-file needs to be prepared.
-In one column the container expects the same subject names as in the file.
+In one column the container expects the same subject names as contained in the file names (i.e., the ``*`` wildcard part).
 If multiple groups should be compared, another column is expected to contain the group names for each subject.

 .. image:: https://raw.githubusercontent.com/mindandbrain/pipeline/7c62b15091fb4fee5771d7ca7b76632d278785bb/static/image_groupstats.png